This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Prevention and Treatment of Arthritis

-Glucosamine, another healthy enzyme found in the kombucha beverage, can treat as well as stave off arthritis.
+Glucosamine, another healthy enzyme found in the kombucha beverage, can treat as well as to stave off arthritis.

 Glucosamines enhance the production of hyaluronic acid, and this acid not only helps reduce arthritic pain but additionally it protects cartilage as well.